Two models and three types of payment methods to China suppliers

 From Malaysia point of view, our payment methods are divided into: Bank TT, Letter of Credit (LC), remittance through a transportation company or money changer remittance.
 There is a variety of payment method selections.
 Among all the methods which one is the most suitable methods for yourself?

 First we must know the two most used remittance models.

 Direct Exchange – Transferred directly from Malaysia to China under your own company’s name.

 This model is generally for a relatively large-scale import.
 The import documents are imported by their own company and they can have the import records.
 If the company is dealing with SIRIM, MITI and other issues, this mode would be the best choice.

 However, for some industries with many suppliers and the purchases are small and varied, it is not appropriate to use this method.

 Gathering – One-time collection of other companies through third parties.

 This model generally remittance to the forwarder first, and then the forwarder collects all customer’s money in one go to China.
-This model is currently the most widely used method.
+This model is currently the most used method.
 The is because when freight forwarders collect all one-time remittances, they can save some bank charges.
 Plus, banks generally give more favourable exchange rates to freight forwarders.

 This approach will be more flexible, and some manufacturers require them to pay RMB to their personal accounts in order to send money.

 Here we take a look at the three most commonly used remittance methods

 1. U.S. Dollar TT

 This method is mostly used for relatively large amounts of transactions.
 Generally speaking, transactions for Full Containers Load (FCL) will be traded in U.S. dollars.
 Surely, under certain circumstances, small amount of transactions will also be useful for U.S. dollar transactions.